xingchenxu28/HiJAC/README.md

    math <initial.m> initial.out&
    ```

-   This may take some time if your parameter space is very large. `initial.m` will creat `/HiJAC/parameters.mx` as the overall parameter space, and creat directories /HiJAC/run1 through /HiJAC/runk with $\textbf{run.m}$, `rerun.m`, `parameters.mx` in each of them.
+   This may take some time if your parameter space is very large. `initial.m` will creat `/HiJAC/parameters.mx` as the overall parameter space, and creat directories /HiJAC/run1 through /HiJAC/runk with `run.m`, `rerun.m`, `parameters.mx` in each of them.
 The `/HiJAC/run*/parameters.mx` only contains parameters for that subspace.

 6. Submit the job array